HoangDavid/Real-Time-Streaming-API/README.md

 ## Demo

-![Demo of Real-Time Streaming API](graphic/demo.gif) This demo showcases the real-time streaming API handling one connection
+![Demo of Real-Time Streaming API](graphic/demo.gif) This demo showcases the real-time streaming API handling one connection.
+Server(left) and Client (right)

 ## Testing